airinghost/hugo-theme-icarus-lite/README.md

 Janne Kemppainen's [*Implemement Hugo List and Taxonomy Pages*](https://pakstech.com/blog/hugo-list-page/) helped me a lot on pagination.

-Cai Jimmy's [Stack](https://github.com/CaiJimmy/hugo-theme-stack), a great card-style Hugo theme I likes very much.
+Cai Jimmy's [Stack](https://github.com/CaiJimmy/hugo-theme-stack), a great card-style Hugo theme I like very much.
 And I made a use of some codes from his work, such as the main section at index template.

 Jeremy Thomas's [minireset.css](https://github.com/jgthms/minireset.css).